pomo-dev/PoMo/README.md

 The model assumes that all data from the loci considered is provided: both variable sites, and sites that are fixed through species and populations.
-If you have only a SNP dataset (no fixed sites), there is probably a way to work around it, let me know.
+If you have a SNP dataset only and do not know the level of polymorphism, we do not recommend to use PoMo, because it infers the level of polymorphism during the maximization of the likelihood and will fail then.
+If you know have SNPs only but are aware of the level of polymorphism, we advice you for now to add the fixed fixed sites to you data in the right proportions.
+This will not slow down PoMo significantly but allow you to get meaningful estimations.

 The publication that is out in MBE about PoMo discusses estimation of population parameters (mutation rates, fixation biases, etc) and not